jonsuh/fix-twitter/README.md

 # Introduction

-t.co Remove is a Chrome browser extension to that removes t.co links on twitter.com and replaces them with their original URLs (if the original URL is available).
+t.co Remove is a Chrome browser extension to that removes t.co links on [Twitter](https://twitter.com) and [Tweetdeck](https://tweetdeck.twitter.com), and replaces them with their original URLs (if the original URL is available).

 Why remove t.co links?
 Because t.co links are slow, crappy, redundant and unnecessary.